Old Town Transit Center: San Diego Trolley

 Old Town Transit Center is also a light rail station on the San Diego Trolley's Green Line.
 This station originally served as that line's terminus, until a system realignment in September 2012 extended the Green Line though Old Town to downtown San Diego.

 The Trolley's Mid-Coast extension that was completed in November 2021 extends to serve the University City area.

 Bus service

-Old Town also operates as a bus transit center for San Diego Metropolitan Transit System's routes 8, 9, 10, 28, 30, 35, 44, 83, 88, and 105.
+Old Town also operates as a bus transit center for San Diego Metropolitan Transit System's routes 8, 9, 10, 28, 30, 35, 44, 83, 84X (SPAWAR Express), 88, and 105.
 There is an underground pedestrian tunnel linking bus terminals on both sides of the station with the trolley/train areas.

-The station is also served by San Diego International Airport's San Diego Flyer shuttle which operates every 20 to 30 minutes between the Old Town Transit Center, Terminal 1 and Terminal 2.
+The station is also served by San Diego International Airport's SAN Flyer shuttle which operates every 20 to 25 minutes between the Old Town Transit Center, Terminal 1 and Terminal 2.
 The station also sees service from UC San Diego's Triton Transit Hillcrest Express, which connects passengers with the UC San Diego Medical Center, Hillcrest, University of San Diego shuttles, and FlixBus intercity motorcoaches.